The-Rye-Muffin/ASU-cybersecurity-Cloud-Security/README.md

 SSH into the control node and follow the steps below:
 - Copy the configuration file to the remote containers.
 - Update the hosts file to include the IP
-- Run the playbook, and navigate to {ELK_VMs_public_IP:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to {ELK_VMs_public_IP:5601/app/kibana} to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._